RememberOfLife/mirabel/README.md

 * security: incoming packets from the user on the server need to be sanitized
   * e.g. currently user can make server run out of memory and even just ouright force exit it
 * usability: when connecting to an invalid host address/port combination the connecting timeout can be ridiculously long
-* usability: all graphical scalings (imgui+frontends) are way too small on high resolution displays
 * graphics: when havannah game ends by network the hovered tile does not reset, probably goes for other games too
 * security: when the event struct is sent over the network, uninitialized padding bytes are sent too, leaks info
 * network: if we try to send data on a client connection that just closed, segfault